mainmatter/ember-simple-auth/guides/upgrate-to-v3.md

   });
 ```

-### Rename rejectWithXhr to rejectWithResponse

-`rejectWithXhr` setting in authenticators was renamed to `rejectWithResponse` in previous versions but was
-still supported, the support is removed in this version so any uses should be updated.

 ### Make your custom session store asychronous

 Synchronous session stores are no longer supported, custom `persist`, `restore` and `clear` methods should now return promises.